 Originally I bought a “Duralast” bearing, purchased at O’Reilly’s because I needed it fast, for $33.
 It was made in China, and looked and felt visibly cheap.
 It turned out to be a big mistake, as it only lasted about 5 months, and the grinding sound returned.
 I had to replace it.

-The second time I used a Timken bearing.
-This one was made in USA or Canada, I believe.
-This one has lasted at least two years at this point and appears to still be fine.
+The second time I used a Timken bearing (pn510070).
+This one is made in USA or Canada.
+It has lasted at least three years at this point with no problems whatsoever.

-Step – By – Step Procedure to Replace Front Bearing on a Toyota Corolla
+How to Replace the Front Bearing on a Toyota Corolla – Procedure Step-by-Step

 The following describes the procedure to replace the front wheel bearing on a 2003-2008 Toyota Corolla.
 The vehicle used here is a 2004.